 The ACFs presents a range of services tailored to the requirements of HCEMM researchers.
 Simultaneously, it also serves as an EU-level infrastructural, competence and training base that offers its capacities for any Hungarian and EMBL partner researcher as well as for external users.

-Given this, ACFs offer clear benefits for researchers, such as:
+The HCEMM ACFs provide clear benefits to researchers, such as:

-The ACFs will serve as a bridge between the research groups involved in technology development and future users who expect to utilize novel technology achievements in their mature form.
-The ACF network will build on the expertise of research groups, will operate in an efficient way, and its advanced technologies will be developed towards streamlining their utilization by a larger user base.
-We will make efforts to bring our ACF network into direct contact not only with the research groups on the high end of technology development but also with companies involved in the development of these technologies.
+The ACFs serve as a bridge between the research groups involved in technology development and future users who expect to utilize novel technology achievements in their mature form.
+The ACF network builds on the expertise of research groups, but its advanced technologies will be developed towards streamlining their utilization by a larger userbase.
+An important focus of the HCEMM is to bring our ACF network into direct contact with research groups and companies developing interesting, applicable technologies.

 Our ACFs are established in Szeged and Budapest, so that they provide the best support to the HCEMM founding institutions located in these cities.